Recycle Car Seats: Saving Kids, Saving Earth

 Since the old model RideSafer Travel Vest doesn’t have an expiration date and the new models have an expiration date of 7-10 years, they can withstand a lot of use in their lives.
 Thus we have a trade-up program for people who have a small vest and need to upgrade to a large.

 We ask that customers donate uncrashed vests to programs that take child restraints to give to low income families who would otherwise not afford them.
 When we have used vests or old but usable demos, we donate vests locally to WeeCycle.
-We will be happy to take donated large vests to these programs or help you find a program in your community.
+We will be happy to take donated small or large vests to these programs.
 We also can return used/old vests to the manufacturer for recycling.
+Or you can search for a program near you.

 No Recycle Option near You?